danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 ```],
 caption: [GSE_Packet Class Definition]) <GSE-Packet-Class>

 During the investigation of packet structure, it decided that all packets shall include both a type and version field.
 The type field shall occur first such that buffers can be allocated appropriately, and the version field included to ensure that packet structure can be updated without breaking backwards compatibility.
-For the final system, these fields could be reduced in size, as it is not expected for the packet definitions to change during the mission however they should not be omitted in order to allow this possibility. @Packet-Class shows a possible implementation of a packet class, with the cereal library used for serialisation.
+For the final system, these fields could be reduced in size, as it is not expected for the packet definitions to change during the mission.
+However they should not be omitted in order to allow the possibility of updates in the future. @Packet-Class shows a possible implementation of a packet class, with the cereal library used for serialisation.

 #figure(sourcecode[```C
 class Packet {